Why is My Sheep Throwing Up? 6 Possible Reasons

 There are several different types of enterotoxemia, but the most common is type C, which is caused by the bacteria Clostridium perfringens.

-Type C enterotoxemia can be prevented with vaccinations, so it’s important to make sure your sheep are up to date on their shots.
+Type C enterotoxemia can be prevented with vaccinations, so always make sure your sheep are up to date on their shots.

-If you think your sheep might have enterotoxemia, take them to the vet immediately for treatment.
+If you think your animals might have it, take them to the vet immediately for treatment.

 Foreign Bodies or Infection (Choking)